-The B parking data throughput, given by the product of the HLT trigger rate and the triggered event size, was limited in 2018 to an average of 2 GB/s for timescales longer than 24 hours because of the limited buffer capacity, as described in Section 5.2.7.
+The B parking data throughput, given by the product of the HLT trigger rate and the triggered event size, was limited in 2018 to an average of 2GB/sfor timescales longer than 24 h because of the limited buffer capacity, as described in Section 5.2.7.
 The triggered event size has a linear dependence on \mathcal{L}{inst} and thus higher HLT trigger rates are accessible later during an LHC fill as both \mathcal{L}{inst} and the event size, with reduced pileup, decrease.

 Various scenarios involving different assumptions on the LHC performance and load-balancing of the DAQ system, in terms of varying data throughput during an LHC fill, were investigated.
-The left panel of Fig. 39 shows an example scenario in which the data throughput is allowed to evolve during an LHC fill while ensuring that the average does not exceed 2 GB/s.
-The left panel also indicates the maximum HLT trigger rate permitted for each L1 trigger configuration, which changes as a function of \mathcal{L}{inst} .
+The left panel of Fig. 39 shows an example scenario in which the data throughput is allowed to evolve during an LHC fill while ensuring that the average does not exceed 2GB/s.
+The left panel also indicates the maximum HLT trigger rate permitted for each L1 trigger configuration, which changes as a function of $\mathcal{L}{\text{inst}}$.
 The thresholds of the HLT trigger algorithms are therefore adjusted to operate close to these maximum values.
-This scheme, which allows for HLT trigger rates in the multi-kHz range, is optimized for long LHC fills, of duration 15 hours or more.
+This scheme, which allows for HLT trigger rates in the multi-kHz range, is optimized for long LHC fills, of duration 15 h or more.

-The HLT algorithms are tuned to maximize the number of recorded bb events and satisfy the trigger rate constraints.
-Two of the most discriminating variables are the muon p_T and the transverse impact parameter of the muon expressed in terms of its measurement significance, IP{sig}, relative to the pp luminous region.
-By requiring a nonzero IP{sig} value, the relatively long lifetime of the b hadron and the characteristic displacement (relative to the primary interaction point) of the muon from $b \to \mu X$ decays are leveraged to reduce prompt muon production from background processes such as D mesons and charmonium decay.
+The HLT algorithms are tuned to maximize the number of recorded $b\overline{b}$ events and satisfy the trigger rate constraints.
+Two of the most discriminating variables are the muon p_T and the transverse impact parameter of the muon expressed in terms of its measurement significance, IP{sig} , relative to the PP{pp} luminous region.
+By requiring a nonzero IP{sig} value, the